Raven Oak: From the Worlds of Raven Oak

 From the Worlds of Raven Oak is an art book illustrated and written by Oak, featuring scenes, characters, and settings from her various novels and short stories.

+Voices Carry

+In 2024, Oak released a non-fiction memoir entitled Voices Carry: A Story of Teaching, Transitions, & Truths which focused on her life growing up, teaching, and writing as a disabled, non-binary queer in Texas.
+Taking its name from the song by 'Til Tuesday, the book explores themes of discrimination and self-identity, mostly through the lens of a former educator.
+The song Voices Carry was instrumental in alerting Raven Oak that her childhood was not normal, something she wrote about both in the book and in The Big Idea, a blog series hosted by fellow science fiction writer John Scalzi.

 Adaptations

 In August 2016, Class-M Exile made it to the stage as part of the Seattle Literary Festival Bibliophilia.
 This three-day festival, run by improv-actor, writer, and editor, Jekeva Phillips, "combines... theatre and literature into a cross-disciplinary storytelling celebration."
 Oak began the festival by reading chapter one from Class-M Exile on opening night.
 The reading was followed by a re-enactment of the story by a local improv troupe, CSz Seattle.

 Music career

 While Oak continued writing novels throughout college, she began her university studies as a music composition and theory major, her primary instrument is the piano.
 A piano player since the age of five, she was gifted with the ability to play by ear.
 Her ability to learn instruments quickly gained her the spot of 1st chair in her middle school's top band just two months after joining the beginning band.
 She was also named 1st chair in the All-Region Honor Band.

 She found the University of North Texas music program stiffing as she did not fit into its jazz or opera style.
 In 2001, she changed majors to CECS and released her first CD, "Walls, Boxes, & Jars."
 The CD's sales donated to RAINN, the Rape, Abuse, and Incest National Network.
 RAINN, founded by musician Tori Amos, is America's only national hotline for rape and abuse.
 Through her lengthy support and advocacy of RAINN, Oak is listed as a corporate partner of the non-profit organization.

 Of Oak's music, Score!
 Music says: "Perfectly stunning musical compositions that, though they lack vocals, do not lack in emotional impact; it’s as though one can venture inside Oak’s being through her beautiful piano work.
 Think Tori Amos unplugged and without lyrics."
 Splendid Magazine says, "...Oak transcends the damning excesses of the Lilith Fair ghetto...if it's the job of a musician to tell stories through her instruments, Raven Oak does her job exceedingly well."

 Her music career is currently on hiatus with an unknown release date for her second album, titled "Fight or Flight."